MScBiomedicalInformatics/MSIB32500/lectures/lecture7.md

 ## 4. Building the edgeR Object

-* **DGEList()** is the function that coverts the count matrix into an edgeR object.
+* **DGEList()** is the function that coverts the count matrix **(counts)** into an edgeR object.
 First, we create a group variable that tells edgeR which samples belong to which group and supply that to DGEList in addition to the count matrix.
 We can then see the elements that the object contains by using the **names()** function.
 These elements can be accessed using the $ symbol.

 ```{r}